bertbesser/dvc-deps-management/blog-article.md

 [...]
 ```

-After the command has executed, the correct version of `model.h5` was downloaded and is available in your filesystem.
+After the command has executed, the correct version of `model.h5` was downloaded and is available in your file system.

-# Wrap-up
+## Wrap-up
-We introduced you to the DVC commands `get`, `import`, and `update` which allow you manage artifacts from a DVC project as dependencies.
+We introduced you to the DVC commands `get`, `import`, and `update` which allow you to manage artifacts from a DVC project as dependencies.
 While `get` simply downloads an artifact, `import` and `update` enable you to track the version of the artifact in your software project.

-In an upcoming post, we demo these features in a real world application.
+In an upcoming post, we will demo these features in a real-world application.
 We're happy to meet you there :-D

-# Notes
+## Notes
 <sup>1</sup><a name="footnote1"></a> To install `boto3` alongside DVC, issue the command `pip install 'dvc[s3]'`, preferably in a <a href="https://docs.python.org/3/tutorial/venv.html">virtual environment</a>.